 - Travel packets of tissues

 - Any special medical or hygiene products that might be difficult to find abroad

-Different foreign countries have different outlets and voltages for their electronics appliances and gadgets; it means that there is a great chance of ruining your electronics should you plug them in abroad.
-Taking into consideration of this, it is a good idea to leave most of your electronics items at home.
+Different foreign countries have different outlets and voltages for their electronic appliances and gadgets; it means that there is a great chance of ruining your electronics should you plug them in abroad.
+Taking into consideration this, it is a good idea to leave most of your electronic items at home.
 Hair dryers and flat irons can be purchased rather cheaply in most countries.
 For your laptop, check which adapter you will need for your specific host country.
 Sometimes students can get away with using internet cafes or computer labs by using a USB drive to transport their documents.
-If you bring electronics items like your ipod/mp3 player, camera, laptop etc. remember to bring chargers and adaptors for each of them!
-You can consider taking insurance for your more valuable electronics (such as your laptop, camera, etc.) in the event that they are damaged or stolen.
+If you bring electronic items like your iPod/mp3 player, camera, laptop, etc. remember to bring chargers and adaptors for each of them!
+You can consider taking insurance for your more valuable electronics (such as your laptop, camera, etc.) if they are damaged or stolen.